AlexJReid/blog/content/posts/monoblok/index.md

       (deadband 0.3)
       (publish-to (subject-append "stable"))))

-;; Sustained heat alert: 60-sample moving average above 28°C
+;; Sustained heat alert: fire once when the 60-sample moving average ;; crosses above 28°C.
 (on "temp.*.*"
+  (-> (> (moving-avg 60 payload-float) 28.0)
+      (rising-edge)
+      (publish-to (subject-append "alert"))))

+;; All-clear: fire once when the same moving average drops back below 28°C.
+(on "temp.*.*"
-  (when (> (moving-avg 60 payload-float) 28.0)
+  (-> (> (moving-avg 60 payload-float) 28.0)
-    (publish (subject-append "alert") payload)))
+      (falling-edge)
+      (publish-to (subject-append "ok"))))
 ```

-Two rules.
+Three rules.
 The first turns a chatty sensor feed into a change-only stream.
-The second uses a windowed aggregate to avoid alerting on a single spike.
+The second uses a windowed aggregate to avoid alerting on a single spike, and `rising-edge` makes sure it only fires once per crossing rather than on every sample while the average stays above threshold.
+The third is the mirror image: `falling-edge` emits an all-clear the moment the average drops back below.
 State is per rule, per subject, so floor 3 meeting room 2 has its own ring buffer that doesn't interfere with the kitchen on floor 1.

 A subscriber wanting clean data subscribes to `temp.>.stable`.
-A subscriber that only cares about alerts subscribes to `temp.>.alert`.
+A subscriber that only cares about alerts subscribes to `temp.>.alert`, and a paired subscription on `temp.>.ok` closes the loop.
 Neither needs to know anything about how the conditioning happens.

 ### Where the LVC earns its keep